Alirezaemx/OAI/ci-scripts/yaml_files/5g_rfsimulator_pnf-vnf_split/README.md

 All other options can be modified after generating .env file.

-BUILD_CLEAN string can be changed as required for different options at the time of running docker compose oai_build (in generated .env file, and not in template).
+BUILD_CLEAN string can be changed as required for different options at the time of running docker compose oai-build (in generated .env file, and not in template).

 To explicitly generate vnf config:
 `VNF_ADDR="ipaddress" python3 configure.py -t vnf`